vargash1/Battleship/README.md

 >P.S if you put in "admin" as your name then the program will print out all the values of the dictionary.
 >Thus giving you a answer key, I added this for testing purposes.

+####!!!
+>This is a really old project that I did when I was a rather young beginner.
+I plan to improve this project when I can, as for now, there is no actual need to work on this.
+I would rather work on something much more useful.